AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalLinkType_LinkedObjects/README.md

 InternalLinkType.LinkedObjects Class
 ====================================
-AutomationML 2.1 APIThis class allows accessing the related objects of an InternalLink without recalculation which improves the performance for consecutive access of the related objects.
+This class allows accessing the related objects of an InternalLink without recalculation which improves the performance for consecutive access of the related objects.

 Inheritance Hierarchy